Skip to main content

 LibraryDescriptionUsage

-embassy-stm32Async HAL for STM32Managing UART (DMA), Timers, GPIO pins, and PWM for the servo
+embassy-stm32Async HAL for STM32Managing UART (DMA), Timers, and Standard GPIO pins

-embassy-executorAsync task executorRunning concurrent tasks (e.g., listening to UART while stepping motors)
+embassy-executorAsync task executorRunning concurrent tasks (e.g., listening to UART while stepping all 3 motors)

-embassy-timeTimekeepingManaging microsecond delays between motor steps and system timeouts
+embassy-timeTimekeepingManaging microsecond delays between motor steps to control speed

 heaplessno_std data structuresCreating ring buffers for storing incoming coordinates without dynamic allocation